 Youth hostels are your friend.
 Yes, you may have to share a bedroom with other travellers.
 Yes, inevitably one of them may snore loudly and arrive to the room in the early hours.
 But, there are some real perks.
 The staff know that you’re travelling on a budget, and they’ll go out of their way to help you enjoy your trip, with advice and guides on the cheapest places to go, the best places to eat, and how to get around the city without getting ripped off.

-You don’t have to blow your entire budget on eating in restaurants and cafes for breakfast, lunch and dinner.
 Wherever you’re travelling, investigate nearby street food vendors.
-Chances are, you’ll find great local delicacies, and they’ll likely be much cheaper than you’ve just seen them on a café menu.
+If you see the locals eating there, it’s most likely safe and you will probably taste some of the best food on your trip!
+You’ll find great local delicacies and they’ll likely be much cheaper than you’ve just seen them on a café menu.
 Moreover, street food frees you up to wander and explore more of the city while you eat.
 Ideal.
 If you’re travelling with friends, it’s also worth pooling your resources, buying a cheap picnic at a local supermarket, and then all you need to do is find yourself a local park or even better a spot on the beach.

 Avoid the often expensive open-top tour bus, and take a walk.
 If there are free walking tours of your destination, take advantage of it, and do it as early as you can.
 The more you walk around the city, the more you’ll get your bearings, and the more you’ll know how to get around without buses or taxis.
 In most cases, walking tour guides are a wealth of knowledge, on everything from culture and history to the best bars and nightlife, and they’ll give you the tips and stories only a local would know.
 Companies like New Europe Tours operate these tours in cities across the world, and moreover, many of them will pick you up from your hostel, so you don’t even have to spend anything to find them.

 6. Budget per day